lgibelli/singularity-docs/index.rst

 ^^^^^^^^^^^^^^

-If you prefer to work with a writable image file rather than a directory, you can perform a similar development build and specify the option.
+If you prefer to work with a writable image file rather than a directory, you can perform a similar development build and specify the ``--writable`` option.
 This will produce an image that is writable with an ext3 file system.
 Unlike the sandbox, it is a single image file.